-Make A Velvet DIY Floor Pouf From A Cable Stool
+Make A Velvet DIY Floor Pouffe From A Cable Stool

 - Small wooden cable spool – I found mine in a skip (dumpster).
-But I’m sure if you ask your local friendly builder they will happily pass one on to you as like pallets they tend to just end up in the skip.
+But I’m sure if you ask your local friendly builder, they will happily pass one on to you as, like pallets, they tend to end up in the skip.

 - Dense upholstery foam at least 2 inches in thickness